-Real HEPA filters have a MERV rating of 17 through 20 and a removal efficiency of at least 99.97% for airborne particles.
-HEPA-like and HEPA-type filters have a MERV rating of 13-16, an efficiency between 75 and 95%, and are therefore not rated HEPA.
+True HEPA filters have a removal efficiency of at least 99.97% for airborne particles.
+HEPA filters have a MERV rating of 17 through 20.
+HEPA-like or HEPA-type filters have a lower MERV rating of 13 – 16, an efficiency between 75 and 95%, and are therefore not officially rated HEPA.

 What is a HEPA filter exactly?

 HEPA (High-Efficiency Particulate Air) filters are the current high-standard particle removal filters available on the market.
 HEPA filters can remove at least 99.97% of potentially harmful particles from the air.

 Since filters cannot remove every particle as effectively, they are rated on their worst removal efficiency.
 For HEPA filters, these are particles the size of 0.3 micrometers.
 HEPA filters remove both smaller and larger particles more efficiently than 99.97%.

 That means for every 10.000 particles 0.3 microns in size only 3 escape a HEPA filter.
 Particles that are either larger or smaller than 0.3 micrometers are removed even better.